 As a result, our attorneys have experience representing clients in relatively uncharted territory, where regulatory frameworks and market conditions are not yet well established.
 Clients as diverse as developers, researchers, and farmer-owned cooperatives, along with electric utilities and transmission companies seeking to diversify, value our forward-thinking and multidisciplinary approach.

 Michael Best has assisted clients with wind energy projects having a cumulative output of thousands of megawatts.
 In addition to our standard project development services, we advise on risk management issues such as the safe, reliable integration of wind resources into the existing transmission grid.
-Our lawyers hold key positions in the American Wind Energy Association, the industry’s principal trade association.

 We are also at the forefront of the offshore wind industry, in coastal marine environments and in the Great Lakes, advising clients on specialized matters such as:

 - Securing turbine and related facilities sites on submerged lands, under the lead jurisdiction of the federal Bureau of Ocean Energy Management (BOEM) or the U.S. Army Corps of Engineers

 - Developing or licensing technology tailored to the marine environment

 - Building or chartering special vessels for facilities construction, installation, operation, and maintenance